 For the logo, a variety of symbol and type compositions were explored.
 The solution was a simplified typographic approach – rooted in history yet timeless.

-From the team behind Pops for Champagne, Bom Bolla was a Spanish-inspired Cava bar offering authentic pinxtos, montaditos and bocadillos to Chicago’s Wicker Park.
+Bom Bolla was a Spanish-inspired Cava bar offering authentic pinxtos, montaditos and bocadillos in Chicago’s Wicker Park.

 For their decor, Bom Bolla mashed motifs from Spanish art with punk music circa 1977.